 KetoSwiss – Medical Food

 In addition to preventing the onset of disease, nutraceuticals also enable the dietary management of diseases.
-This category of nutraceuticals, known as a medical food, fulfills the distinct dietary needs of a patient.
+This category of nutraceuticals, known as medical food, fulfills the distinct dietary needs of a patient.
 BioTech startups are investigating many formulations as medical foods.
 Unlike supplements or natural ingredients, medical food needs to be clinically validated to be labeled as such.

 KetoSwiss is a Swiss startup developing a novel medical food.
 MigraKet is a ketone-rich ingredient that provides dietary preventive therapy for migraine patients.
 A single dose provides up to 12 hours of sustained therapeutic ketosis.
 The product contains human identical metabolites that are usable by the brain as an alternative fuel source.